SandeepThakare/dev_installation_scripts/README.md

   v.
 'In the user settings sidebar, click SSH and GPG keys.'<br />
   vi.
 'Click New SSH key or Add SSH key.'<br />
   vii.
 'In the "Title" field, add a descriptive label for the new key.' <br />
   viii.
-'For example, if you are using a personal Mac,' <br />
+'For example, if you are using a personal System,' <br />
   ix.
 'You might call this key -- {your key name}'<br />
   x.
 'Paste your key into the "Key" field.'<br />
   xi.
 'Click Add SSH key.'<br />